 11. What do we do after the session?

 There is a lot that you can do after the workshop to keep the lessons from the Meeting of the Minds alive.
-I wrote a blog post about this not long ago.
+I wrote another blog post about your options.
 To share a few highlights, I recommend using the Emergenetics+ app before going into a meeting to get tips to improve communication with your colleagues.
 I also recommend working through the job aids from the app in team meetings to apply Emergenetics to resolve conflict, communicate across all Attributes and more.
 For more ideas, I encourage you to read my blog post here.

 The Meeting of the Minds is a powerful experience for any organization seeking to strengthen communication, improve collaboration and build a positive workplace culture.
 If you have any other questions about hosting an MOTM, feel free to connect with us directly by filling out the form below!